lyndon025/playtested/src/content/article/2023-01-19-gruesome-vegetables-scary-dogs-and-creepy-dentists--neverawake---review.md

 ---
-title: "Gruesome vegetables, scary dogs, and creepy dentists | NeverAwake - Review"
+author: lyndonguitar
+category: Review
-description: "NeverAwake is a twin-stick shooter, but it’s also a single-stick shooter.
+description: NeverAwake is a twin-stick shooter, but it’s also a single-stick shooter.
   It’s a side-scrolling game, but it’s also a vertical scroller.
 It’s sleek and flashy, but also gruesome and messy.
-This duality approach might seem like a genre identity issue for NeverAwake, but really, it is a unique fresh take on the shoot ‘em up genre."
+This duality approach might seem like a genre identity issue for NeverAwake, but really, it is a unique fresh take on the shoot ‘em up genre.
+featured: false
 pubDate: 2023-01-19
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "neverawake"]
+tags:
-featured: false
+- taptap
+- neverawake
-thumb: "/images/reviews/2023-01-19-gruesome-vegetables-scary-dogs-and-creepy-dentists--neverawake---review-0.avif"
+thumb: /images/reviews/2023-01-19-gruesome-vegetables-scary-dogs-and-creepy-dentists--neverawake---review-0.avif
+title: Gruesome vegetables, scary dogs, and creepy dentists | NeverAwake - Review
 ---

 <div class="gallery">